Developmental Movements can transform any child's ability to learn with ease, enjoyment and success

 Stroke patients, improving movement and co-ordination

-This will be one of the best and cheapest investments a school can make to help develop children and give them the resources to be able to learn for life.
+This will be one of the top investments a school can make to help develop children and give them the resources to be able to learn for life in a simple, effective and most natural way.
 A world of possibilities and opportunities open up when learning becomes easy and successful.
-‘I cannot’ becomes ‘I can’ that every teacher works to achieve with their students.
+‘I cannot do it’ becomes ‘I can’ that every teacher works to achieve with their students.

 Paediatric O.Ts